 During our almost nightly walks, after dinner, we notice the moon phases.
 The moon rises in a different place each night as it makes it’s way across the evening sky.
 At the new moon, you can’t see it at all, unless there is a solar eclipse.
 Then it rises just after the sun like a clipped piece of fingernail in the sky, almost due east.
 The very next night it is a little bit east and south and the crescent is thickening.
 Each night we follow it’s path as it rises during the waxing phase, thickening and moving eastward in the southern sky.
 Within a week it is rounding out and just 15 days after the new moon, it rises due East in a glorious display.
 Then it begins to wane, rising later and later at night, and we begin to see it in the morning sky, until it disappears all together, in the brightness of the setting sun, on the day of the new moon.

 The moon reflects the light of the sun, as you well know, but it also has its own power.
 The gravitational pull of the moon exerts its influence on anything that is mostly liquid — that includes the ocean tides, the molten core of the earth, the volatile oils in plants, and the movement of underground springs.
 Just ask school teachers, psychiatric nurses, midwives, and policeman if the full moon can affect humans.
 They will tell you, indeed it does.
 Even some women’s menses come with the moon cycles.
 When you are in the city you think that the best we can hope for is to hide from the werewolves and zombies and come out once the moon cycle has waned.
 But when you are a gardener or a homesteader, you learn to harvest this occult, as in ‘secret,’ power for your own use.
-Seriously, there is nothing magical about working with the seasons and the moon cycles — so don’t let the fact that this information is little-used deter YOU from using it to your advantage.
-It’s not cheating.
+Seriously, there is nothing magical about working with the seasons and the moon cycles, it could even be scientific — so don’t let the fact that this information is little-used deter YOU from using it to your advantage.
+It’s not cheating to do moon gardening.

 Once you understand about the influence that the moon has on liquid including sap, water, and molten metal, you’ll be able to use this information to time the different gardening activities that you do each month, to work smarter instead of harder.
 Gardening by the moon cycle makes so much sense.
 Here’s a quick tutorial to get you up to speed.